percolate/sdic/README.md

 ## Configuration

-This script reads from a folder, whose path you pass as an argument.
+The script reads from a designated folder, whose path you pass as an argument.
-This folder needs consis of:
+This folder should consist of the following:

 1. A `servers.ini` file, which contains the Database URL/s (see`examples` folder)